Table of contents

 Both which and that can sometimes be omitted from a sentence without impacting the meaning.

 “He said that the meeting would go ahead.”

 Whilst is viewed as archaic and literary, and it typically doesn’t read well with American audiences.
 This is especially the case with online content, which should be written simply.

 For these reasons, it is best to use the word while and banish whilst altogether.

-In both cases, we are aware that the puppy has fallen from the building.
-The word of only serves to extend the sentence and is therefore useless.
+In both cases, we are she has fallen from the chair.
+Of only serves to extend the sentence and is therefore useless.

 Apostrophes and possessive nouns

 Although most people know how to use apostrophes, they can give writers a pause for thought when forming possessives.

 Generally, the possessive of a singular noun is formed by adding ’s.
 This occurs whether the singular noun ends in s or not.
 For example:

 This is changed when the possessive of a plural noun is formed.
 For example: